kubenetworks/kubenetworks.github.io/docs/quickstart/2_kubevpn_connect.md

 --lite=false:
-connect to multiple cluster in lite mode, you needs to special this options
+connect to multiple cluster in lite mode, you needs to special this options mode lite: connect to multiple cluster network, design for only connecting to multiple cluster network mode full: not only connect to cluster network, it also supports proxy workloads inbound traffic to local PC

 --remote-kubeconfig='':
 Remote kubeconfig abstract path of ssh server, default is /home/$USERNAME/.kube/config